February 14, 2019

-Dental practices can be combined by a central group taking over all the business processes while the practices have a management service contract back in the case of a dental service organization.
-But smaller roll-ups can also occur by taking underperforming practices, purchasing them at a lower price, and putting in best practices.
-Those practices may then remain their current location or move to a central location, depending on the owner’s strategy.
+Dental practices can be combined by a central group taking over all the business processes while the practices have a management service contract back in the case of a dental service organization (DSO).
+But smaller roll-ups can also occur by taking underperforming practices, purchasing them at a lower price and putting in best practices.
+Those practices may then remain in their current location or move to a central location, depending on the owner’s strategy.

 Take your time

 With a roll-up, it typically takes more than five years for the transition period to occur, including time to centralize services, move practices to a central location, and/or optimize the operations of the practice, as well as find enough practices that fit the roll-up.
 With enough time and capital, the owner can optimize nearly every expense line item that a dental practice spends money on.